worthingtonlibraries/term_authoring_info/README.md

   Taxonomy term authoring information).
 * To add authoring information to a specific vocabulary, click the corresponding *Edit* button.
-* On the *Edit vocabulary* screen, check the "Display authoring information" box and click *Save*.
+* On the *Edit vocabulary* screen, check the "Store authoring information" box and click *Save*.
 * You should now see the fields "Authored On" and "Authored by" listed on the tabs *Manage fields*, *Manage form display* and *Manage display*.